oren/Blog/Microservice architecture/Post-Part2.md

 We also already declared the ***Task*** type which we will use for storage.

-//TODO

-//Write the service discovery code

-//to register in the key-value store

-//self ip through argument

-//

-//

-//

 So far so good.
 Now let's implement all those functions!

 First, let's implement the getById function.